TNO98/FlyAway/README.md

 Application is hosted here - http://52.68.173.205:8080/FlyAway/

 ## Setup
 To run in your localhost - Clone into local and run project on tomcat server.
-If any issue check artifact is build properly.
+If any issue check artifact is build properly. also check the database config and java version
 <br>
 Check screenshots for tomcat configuration
 <br><br>